rkozlowski/TigerWrap/docs/planning/TigerWrap_0.9.2_General_Plan.md

 0.9.2 is not released until:

+- the TigerQuery prerequisite release provides tested same-store managed-connection copy, coordinated atomic store mutation, and corrected `:on error` result/event semantics;
+- the E2E suite uses only the exact human-created `TigerWrap-E2E-Test` bootstrap from the selected default or explicit store and refuses every missing/invalid/fallback case;
+- neither TigerWrap production code nor tests use raw/inferred SQL Server connection strings for E2E setup, and the bootstrap is never created, modified, or deleted by automation;
+- each E2E database is reached through a TigerQuery copy that preserves the bootstrap's connection and protected-credential settings while overriding only name, database, and selected metadata;
+- explicit-store lookup, filtering, copy, update/save, and delete never touch the default store;
+- cleanup tracks the database and temporary connection separately, preserves the original failure, reports orphaned resources, and drops only an owned `TWE2E_` non-system database through the approved bootstrap;
 - project export works for all and selected projects;
 - export validates itself, including read-back, and is byte-deterministic;
 - project import supports the documented conflict actions;